julianlankerd/paGO-Testing/README.md

 # paGO-Testing
-This is used for testing paGO, utilizing the Cypress API
+This is used for testing paGO, with the Cypress API.